 Robed, the fabric of which was coiling smoothly around neatly stacked bone feet, the skeleton sat passively in a recently reupholstered cushioned chair by the other dresser.
 A bland but inconceivably sharp sickle resting on its knees.
 The skeleton had no eyes but appeared to be taking in the room through a twin pair of bluish sparks set far back in its eye sockets, which were shaded by a hood from the outside street light peeking through the bedroom window.
 The hooded robe was dull and liquid black.
 The whole stature of the other occupant outsized any human Clair had ever met by at least one third greater size.
 Presently, the robed skeleton reclined and looked as if a person would in a doctor’s waiting area.

 “Hello there,” Clair’s accent hugging the o’s, “Are you waiting for something?”

 “No,” said the skeleton, rising to its full height as if slightly embarrassed that she’d seen it sitting.
 “I am not waiting, but thank you,” it said in rolling tones of midnight and deep-sea current.
 A beam of streetlight caught the edge of the now-upright sickle.
 Clair turned to her and Denny’s bed.
 Slowly.
 There she was, still cuddled up in homemade comforters.
 She only looked for a second, that was all it took for comprehension to seize her, before addressing the skeleton.
 Her other hand falling away from where it secured her second matching earring.

 “I suppose you’re Death then?”
 She spoke the words in kindness, but it was not a question.
 “Or, well, what should I call you?”
 Clair asked, politely.

-Clair looked into Death’s glimmering bluish eyes, said “It’s too soon.
+Clair looked into Death’s glimmering bluish eyes, said “It’s not how I imagined.
 I thought I would have more time.”

 Death replied, “Yes.”